lagessiehcs/human-path-following-mpc-control/README.md

 # Human Path Following MPC Control
 In this project, a differential drive mobile robot is controlled to follow a human path using Model Predictive Control (MPC).
 The optimization problem within the MPC framework is solved using [CasADi](https://web.casadi.org/), a symbolic framework for automatic differentiation and numerical optimization.
-The implementation of the control and the visualization is available in MATLAB and Python.
+This project contains two implementation versions, one in MATLAB and one in Python.

 ## Prerequisites
 ### MATLAB